 Security information for the private queues are managed in the same way as files and folders in Windows:

-- Right click on the target queue for it’s Properties, you’ll see the same security tab in the popping up window.
+- Right click on the target queue for its Properties, you’ll see the security tab in the properties window.

-- Here you can assign property permissions to the user/group that your application runs on.
+- Here you can assign permissions to the user/group that your application runs on.

-- If this is for debugging or testing purpose and you are not who/which group to assign the permission to, you may try giving Full Control to “Everyone”.
+- If this is for debugging or testing purpose and you don’t know which user or group to assign the permission to, you can try giving Full Control to “Everyone”.

-If you do not have the permission to modify the security setting of this queue, then this queue was probably not created by you.
+If you do not have the permission to modify the security settings of this queue, this queue was probably not created by you.

-Once you have taken the owner ship, you then can modify the security settings for this queue without problems.
+Once you have taken the ownership, you can modify the security settings for this queue without problems.